benjaminrall/midi-visualiser/README.md

    visualiser path/to/your/songs/folder/
    ```

-   When a path to a directory is provided, all `.mid` files in the directory will be loaded and can be switched between using the left and right arrow keys.
+   When a path to a directory is provided, all `.mid` files in the directory will be loaded and can then be switched between using the left and right arrow keys.

 ## Playback Controls